 The Owl House’s operating hours are 09h00 to 16h45, Monday to Sunday; December school holidays, 08h00 to 17h45; and closed on December 25.

-Tickets may be purchased at the visitors’ centre entrance in Martin Street, and cost R50 for the Owl House only, and R70 for the Owl House and Kitching Fossil Centre.
+Tickets may be purchased at the visitors’ centre entrance in Martin Street, and cost R60 for the Owl House only, and R90 for a combined ticket to both the Owl House and Kitching Fossil Centre.

 Call 049 841 1733 for further information.